polkadot-developers/knowledgebase/current/integrate/subkey.md

 title: The subkey Tool
 ---

 `subkey` is a key-generation utility that is developed alongside Substrate.
 Its main features are generating key pairs (currently supporting [Sr25519](https://wiki.polkadot.network/docs/en/learn-cryptography), [Ed25519](https://en.wikipedia.org/wiki/EdDSA#Ed25519), and [SECP256k1](https://en.bitcoin.it/wiki/Secp256k1) cryptographies), encoding SS58 addresses, and restoring keys from mnemonics and raw seeds.
-It can also create and verify signatures, including for encoded transactions.
+It can also create and verify signature for a message, including for encoded transactions.

 ## Installation